-In practice, this means the project attempts to have minimal distribution-specific changes, minimal breakage with updates, pragmatic over ideological design choices, user-friendliness, and minimal bloat.
+The project attempts to have minimal distribution-specific changes, minimal breakage with updates, pragmatic over ideological design choices, user-friendliness, and minimal bloat.

 Arch Linux defines simplicity as without unnecessary additions or modifications.
 It ships software as released by the original developers with minimal distribution-specific changes: patches not accepted by upstream are avoided, and Arch’s downstream patches consist almost entirely of backported bug fixes that are obsoleted by the project’s next release.

 Packages are only split when compelling advantages exist, such as to save disk space in particularly bad cases of waste.
-GUI configuration utilities are not officially provided, encouraging users to perform most system configuration from the shell and a text editor.
+GUI configuration utilities are not officially provided, encouraging users to perform most system configurations from the shell and a text editor.

-Inspired by the elegant simplicity of Slackware, BSD, PLD Linux and CRUX, and yet disappointed with their lack of package management at the time, Vinet built his own distribution on similar principles as those distros.
+Inspired by the elegant simplicity of Slackware, BSD, PLD Linux, and CRUX, and yet disappointed with their lack of package management at the time, Vinet built his distribution on similar principles as those distros.

-On January 25, 2017 it was announced that support for the i686 architecture would be phased out due to its decreasing popularity among the developers and the community.
+On January 25, 2017, the Arch Linux developers announced that support for the i686 architecture would be phased out due to its decreasing popularity among the developers and the community.

 Pacman is used to install, remove and update software packages.
 It is one of the major distinguishing features of Arch Linux.
 Pacman combines a simple binary package format with an easy-to-use build system.

 Pacman keeps the system up to date by synchronizing package lists with the master server.
 This server/client model also allows the user to download/install packages with a simple command, complete with all required dependencies.

-On Arch Linux, the official repositories are: core, extra and community.
+On Arch Linux, the official repositories are core, extra, and community.
 These packages are already compiled, and they are installed through Pacman.
 There are more than 11,000 packages in the official repositories.
 But, there are many other programs available on Linux.

-The AUR (Arch Linux User Repository) exists so any Arch user can add a new program and become its maintainer, or adopt an “orphaned” package without a current maintainer.
+The AUR (Arch Linux User Repository) exists, so any Arch user can add a new program and become its maintainer or adopt an “orphaned” package without a current maintainer.
 There are about 55,000 packages in the AUR.

-The Arch User Repository (AUR) is a community-driven repository for Arch users that hosts a number of packages outside the official Arch Linux package database.
+The Arch User Repository (AUR) is a community-driven repository for Arch users that hosts some packages outside the official Arch Linux package database.

 The Best Documented Linux Distribution

 Arch Wiki is a treasure trove of information.
 It is Arch Linux’s comprehensive documentation in the form of a community wiki.
-Arch Wiki is immensely useful for Arch Linux distro as well as other Linux distro users since the guidance and fixes in it are relevant effectively out of the Arch ecosystem.
+Arch Wiki is beneficial for Arch Linux distro and other Linux distro users since the guidance and fixes are relevant effectively outside the Arch ecosystem.